 Your vet will guide you through the options and help you make an informed decision based on your cat's specific needs.

 You can also take action to help prevent or decrease the frequency of vomiting in your cat:

-- If the cat still vacuums up the food and then throws it up, put an inedible object (e.g., a golf ball) in the bowl.
-The cat will eat around the object to pick out the food, forcing it to eat more slowly.
-Be sure that anything you put in your cat's food is clean and large enough so your cat doesn't accidentally swallow it.
+- If your cat still vomits after eating too fast, put an inedible object (e.g. a golf ball) in their bowl.
+This forces your cat to eat around the object to pick out the food.
+The object must be clean and large enough so your cat can't swallow it.

-- To prevent the possibility of poisoning any of your pets, always keep toxic chemicals, medications, and other potentially hazardous items out of your pet's reach.
-Keep in mind that cats are curious and can get into or jump on things you might not suspect.
-Make sure there are no antifreeze spills on your garage floor or driveway and try to keep your cat out of the garage, just to be safe.
-It's also a good idea to pet-proof your home on a regular basis so you don't accidentally miss anything.
+- To prevent the possibility of poisoning, keep toxic chemicals, medications, and other potentially hazardous away from your pet.
+Remember, cats are curious and can get into or jump on things you might not suspect.
+Make sure there are no antifreeze spills on your garage floor or driveway.
+Keep your cat out of the garage.
+Pet-proof your home regularly.

-- Regular grooming and discouraging your cat from being obsessive about it can prevent many hairballs.
-Frequent use of a high-quality cat brush or deshedding tool will go a long way toward preventing a veterinary emergency.
+- To prevent hairballs, brush your cat and prevent it from over-grooming.
+Frequent use of a high-quality cat brush or de-shedding tool can go a long way toward preventing a veterinary emergency.
 You can also try hairball-reducing food that includes more fiber.
 Mild hairball laxatives are available as well.
 These are designed to help any hairballs move more smoothly through the digestive tract.